Why Your Homeowners Insurance Went Up

 8. Decreased Credit Rating

-As with many things in life, the better your credit, the better your discounts.
+As with many financial products you encounter, the better your credit, the bigger your discounts.
 Homeowners insurance is no different.
 According to Experian, your FICO score is:

 |Credit Score||Rating||% of People|